nkavya00/recipes-and-cuisines-analysis/README.md

 **Univariate Analysis**:

-First, I wanted to look at the distribution of cuisines, as is seen below.
+First, we wanted to look at the distribution of cuisines, as is seen below.

 <iframe
   src="assets/univar.html"